Ligature (writing): Æ and Œ

-In Middle English, the word the (written þe) was frequently abbreviated as þͤ, a þ (thorn) with a small e written as a diacritic.
-Similarly, the word that was abbreviated to þͭ, a þ with a small t written as a diacritic.
-During the latter Middle English and Early Modern English periods, the thorn in its common script, or cursive, form came to resemble a y shape.
-With the arrival of movable type printing, the substitution of y for þ became ubiquitous, leading to the common "ye", as in 'Ye Olde Curiositie Shoppe'.
-One major reason for this was that y existed in the printer's types that William Caxton and his contemporaries imported from Belgium and the Netherlands, while þ did not.

-Ring

-The ring diacritic used in vowels such as å likewise originated as an o -ligature.
-Before the replacement of the older "aa" with "å" became a de facto practice, an "a" with another "a" on top (aͣ) could sometimes be used, for example in Johannes Bureus's, Runa: ABC-Boken (1611).
-The uo ligature ů in particular saw use in Early Modern High German, but it merged in later Germanic languages with u (e.g. MHG fuosz, ENHG fuͦß, Modern German Fuß "foot").
-It survives in Czech, where it is called kroužek.

 Hwair

 The letter hwair ƕ, used only in transliteration of the Gothic language, resembles a hw ligature.
 It was introduced by philologists around 1900 to replace the digraph hv formerly used to express the phoneme in question, e.g. by Migne in the 1860s (Patrologia Latina vol. 18).

 Byzantine Ȣ

 The Byzantines had a unique o-u ligature Ȣ that, while originally based on the Greek alphabet's ο-υ, carried over into Latin alphabets as well.
 This ligature is still seen today on icon artwork in Greek Orthodox churches, and sometimes in graffiti or other forms of informal or decorative writing.

-Gha (OI)
+Gha

-Gha ƣ, a rarely used letter based on Q and G, was misconstrued by the ISO to be an OI ligature because of its appearance, and is thus known (to the ISO and, in turn, Unicode) as "Oi".
+Gha ƣ, a rarely used letter based on Q, was misconstrued by the ISO to be an OI ligature because of its appearance, and is thus permanently named in Unicode as "Oi", though that has been amended with a correction.
 Historically, it was used in many Latin-based orthographies of Turkic (e.g., Azerbaijani) and other central Asian languages.